 - Dandelion root tea helps to improve digestion.

 HOW TO USE IT: Steep one bag of dandelion root tea in one to two cups of water for 10 to 15 minutes.
 Add a little lemon and enjoy.
+When it’s warm outside, I like to make a few cups, cool them in the refrigerator, then add some ice and lemon to sip on throughout the day.

 You may not love Brussels spouts, but they will love your body!
 Available year round, Brussels sprouts are best when they are lightly roasted or steamed.
 This cruciferous vegetable is arguably one of the greatest detoxifiers known.